Quirky Attraction: The Skeleton Museum of Osteology in Oklahoma City

 The museum opened in 2010 and now has more than 300 animal skeletons on display, ranging from little guys like mice and porcupines to behemoths such as elephants and humpback whales.

 Pictures are required to convey a true sense of this museum of bones.
-So here they come:
+Take a look at this!

 museum of osteology oklahoma city